 #1) No page for corporate groups

 Without a corporate groups landing page, you miss the chance to start a very profitable conversation with your target clients.
-With a page dedicated to corporate groups, you can speak directly to event organizers, address their concerns, and show them why booking a tour with you is the answer they’re looking for.
+With a page dedicated to corporate groups, you can speak directly to event organizers, address their concerns, and show them why booking a tour with you is the answer they are looking for.
+If you have nowhere to send a planner, start with how to build a corporate group page that books, and if you are still quoting groups off your per-ticket price, read how to price corporate and private group tours.

-Midgi Moore of Taste Alaska! believes she’s lost out on thousands of dollars by simply not responding to leads.
-They fall behind in priority and she just fails to respond in a timely manner.
+"I've lost out on thousands of dollars just by not responding to leads fast enough.
+They fall behind in priority and I fail to reply in a timely manner."

 Register now for the next Town Hall